Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #example[
   Function: $f = A B + A C + B C$

-  - Has 6 literals, 3 terms
+  - Has 6 literals, 3 cubes
   - Can be reduced to: $f = A B + A C$ (using consensus theorem)
-  - Now 4 literals, 2 terms
+  - Now 4 literals, 2 cubes
 ]

 #Block(color: yellow)[